Public program of the Society with a Movie Camera exhibition

 Conference Room of the Center for Urban History / online

-- Silence of Amateur Cinema: Visual Techniques of Narrative Construction.
+- Silence of Amateur Films: Visual Techniques of Narrative Construction.
 A lecture by Anna Onufriyenko, 7.9.2021

-- Rebels and pirates: amateur cinema as a cultural phenomenon.
+- Rebels and Pirates: Amateur Film as a Cultural Phenomenon.
 A lecture by Yulia Kovalenko, 21.9.2021

 - Discussion: Art and Moving Pictures: Reflections on the Media.
 Oleksiy Khoroshko, Oleh Chorny, and Serhiy Petliuk, 28.9.2021

-- Discussion: Socialist Mode of Production and Amateur Cinema.
+- Discussion: Socialist Mode of Production and Amateur Films.
 Oleksandr Makhanets, Iryna Sklokina and Bohdan Shumylovych, 13.10.2021

 HOME MOVIE DAY